 By Georges Félix

-When Hurricane María slammed into Puerto Rico on September 20 it pushed the beleaguered island from crisis to disaster.
-It’s time to re-construct the future of Puerto Rico, starting with the food system.
+When Hurricane María slammed into Puerto Rico on September 20, 2017 it pushed the beleaguered island from crisis to disaster.
+Farmers, farm workers and solidarity activists are now re-constructing the future of Puerto Rico, starting with the food system.
 Find out what you can do at the bottom of this page.

 While the government of Puerto Rico has historically invested in biotechnology and industrial agriculture for export, this model has failed our food system.
 Now, in our time of need, social movements in rural and urban communities are organising in brigades to rescue what is left of Puerto Rican agriculture.

 Hurricane María exposed the political, social and environmental vulnerability of Puerto Rico and the Caribbean.
 It’s time to re-construct our future, starting with the food system.
-Emergency relief is required immediately, but resilience needs to be planned and managed going forward.
+Emergency relief was the first step, but long-term resilience needs to be planned and managed going forward.
 Agroecology is the tool.
-No co-optation.
-No dependency.
-It’s time for food sovereignty!

 Disasters, Agroecology, and Decolonial Reconstruction in Puerto Rico